krinkir/docs-opmanual_developer/book/opmanual_developer/30_projects/05_fiducial_markers_detection_at_the_edge.md

 For every black and white connected component neighbours, the borderpixles form a cluster ([](#at_detection): 5.Clustering).
 The pixels that are not included in these clusters gets dropped.
 The clustering gets done efficiently by using a hash table.

-Now,for each cluster it tries to fit a quad,([](#at_detection): 6b.Quads).
+Now, for each cluster it tries to fit a quad ([](#at_detection): 6b.Quads).
 Since the AprilTag is a square, it tries to fit it inside the cluster, this can be at an angle, so many different candidates gets picked.
 First the points are sorted by angle in a consistent winding order around their centroid.
 Corner points are identified by attempting to fit a line towindows of neighboring points.
 Line fits are computed using principal componentanalysis (PCA).
 The quad fitting step outputs a set of candidate quads for decoding

 After the quad candidates a picked, it then uses the original image to sample if there is an